 Sometimes it’s the simple things in life that outlive the more elaborate ones and that is certainly true for playing cards.
 We play Spoons, Spit and Solitaire with our ones when we are on holidays but there are so many fun games to play out there.

 Learn how to fold paper in a way so that it looks like animals.
+Again, we have brought a set with us on holidays before.

-Well, there you have it – my top ten travel games for children aged 9-12 Years.
+Well, there you have it – my top ten travel games for kids aged 9-12 Years.
 I think you’ll find that if you invest in some of these games, you’ll enjoy them as much as your children and together you’ll make memories out of time that might otherwise be spent moaning!

 Have a great holiday wherever you go,